 Shallow tillage appears gentler, but frequent rototilling poses risks.
 It creates compaction layers and even breaks the soil structure, where, over time, a hardpan forms just below the tilled depth.
 This restricts root growth, water infiltration, and after rainfall, pulverized soil also becomes more prone to crusting.

-Follow A Balanced Approach
+Follow a Balance Approach

 Real-World Decision Framework